openstack/nova/README.livemigration.txt

    Then restart nfs server.

    > /etc/init.d/nfs-kernel-server restart
+   > /etc/init.d/idmapd restart

    Also, at any compute nodes, add below line to /etc/fstab:

    >172.19.0.131:/  DIR    nfs4    defaults        0       0

-   where "DIR" must be same as 'instance_path'( see nova.compute.manager for the default value)
+   where "DIR" must be same as 'instances_path'( see nova.compute.manager for the default value)

    Then try to mount,